 Lemon curd uses ingredients that are already in most kitchens.
 Some of these include:

-You don’t want to steal away the sunshine yellow color from your lemon curd by using caster sugar.
-White sugar ensures it provides the flavor as well as retain the preferred bright shine of this product.
+You don’t want to steal away the sunshine yellow colour from your lemon curd by using caster sugar.
+White sugar ensures it provides the flavour as well as retain the preferred bright shine of this product.